-This process is known as retail fulfillment – where you connect to a third party who will be responsible for storing, shipping, and delivering the products to your customers.
+This business process is also known as retail fulfillment – where you connect to a third party who will be responsible for storing, shipping, and delivering the products to your customers.

-Before we get into the process of creating your drop shipping store on Shopify, you need to perform a critical set of tasks to determine the profitability and success of your store.
+Before we get into the process of creating your first Shopify dropshipping store, you need to perform a critical set of tasks to determine the profitability and success of your store.

 You simply cannot pick products to sell at random in the hopes of turning over profit.
 To maximize the performance of your drop shipping store, you need to identify the niche of your shop before you proceed on creating it.